sschepis/ai-resonator/README.md

 - **Metaphorical Richness**: Produces responses with high metaphorical density and symbolic representation.

 - **Consciousness-First Paradigm**: Built on the axiom that consciousness precedes reality, not the reverse.

+- **Archetype Slider**: Allows customization of the agent's approach by balancing between universal feeling (emotional/creative) and specific observation (analytical) orientations.

 ## Research and References